-- Parties have the right to be notified in writing of existing resources for counseling, mental health, health, victim advocacy, legal assistance, student financial aid, and other services available both on campus and in the community. - Parties have the right to be interviewed and provide evidence, as well as review and respond to the collected evidence, during applicable administrative proceedings. - Parties have the right to be free from retaliation for filing an institutional complaint/report.
+- Parties have the right to be notified in writing of existing resources for counseling, mental health, health, victim advocacy, legal assistance, student financial aid, and other services available both on campus and in the community. - Parties have the right to be interviewed and provide evidence, review, and respond to the collected evidence, during applicable administrative proceedings. - Parties have the right to be free from retaliation for filing an institutional complaint/report.